anitafurtado/MemoryCatcher/readme.md

 You can login with a@a.com and 123456 as the passcode.

 This was an assignment for COMP3130 (past unit, grades already released).
+It was re-uploaded to a new repo as the old version had personal information.